GavSun/GavSun/README.md

 - Improving my skills on the using the C & C++ languages for embedded systems applications.
 - Learning to use Git & Github for SW version control and deployment.

-Currently my technical interest are in following topics:
+Currently my technical interests are in following topics:

 |  No. | Interest Area |
 |-----:|---------------|